PurpleKingdomGames/pkg-website/website/draft/deriving-elm.md

     Model(1)
 ```

-But now we want to produce a `Model`, and a `Cmd`, which we can do as follows:
+But now we want to produce a `Model`, and a `Cmd`, which we can do by returning a tuple:

 ```scala
   def init: (Model, Cmd[IO, Msg]) =